shreyjain13/final/_posts/2021-09-01-nftacademics.markdown

 # NFT Academic Marketplace

-This is an idea I have been thinking about about science funding through the lens of NFTs and a DAO.
-If someone does build this out, would be up to advise the project!
-Projects that I have seen to date working on this include Gitcoin, Science Better, and VitaDAO.
+This is an idea I have been thinking about.

 ## Mission